The best red carpet looks at the 2023 Grammys

 Jessy Wilson

-Wilson wore all all-white outfit, including a matching jacket and pants with multiple cutout details in them.
+Wilson wore an all-white outfit, including a matching jacket and pants with multiple cutout details in them.
 She also opted for a white crop top and clutch.

 Hannah Mounds